snap-stanford/snap-python/doc/source/reference/basic.rst

         Returns the secondary hash code for the string.

+     .. describe:: GetSubStr(start)
+                   GetSubStr(start, end)

+        Returns a substring starting at position *start* and ending at position *end*, inclusive.
+If *end* is not specified, the end position is assumed to be the last character in the string.

-     .. describe:: IsInt()
+     .. describe:: GetTrunc()

-        Returns a bool indicating whether the string is an int.
+        Returns a Python :class:`str` with all the whitespace removed from the end of the contents of the string.

-     .. describe:: GetInt()
+     .. describe:: GetUc()

-        Returns the contents of the string converted to an int.
+        Returns a Python :class:`str` with the contents of the string converted to uppercase.
+The contents of the original string are left unchanged.

-     .. describe:: IsUInt()

-        Returns a bool indicating whether the string is an unsigned int.

      .. describe:: GetUInt()

         Returns the contents of the string converted to an unsigned int.

-     .. describe:: IsInt64()

-        Returns a bool indicating whether teh string is a 64-bit int.

-     .. describe:: GetInt64()

-        Returns the contents of the string converted to a 64-bit int.

-     .. describe:: IsUInt64()

-        Returns a bool indicating whether the string is an unsigned 64-bit int.

      .. describe:: GetUInt64()

         Returns the contents of the string converted to an unsigned 64-bit int.

+     .. describe:: InsStr(pos, str)

+        Inserts the contents of *str* (either a Python :class:`str` or a :class:`TStr`) into the string at position *pos*.

+     .. describe:: IsChIn(ch)

+        Returns a bool indicating whether the character *ch* is in the string.

+     .. describe:: IsFlt()

+        Returns a bool indicating whether the contents of string is a valid float.

      .. describe:: IsHexInt()

         Returns a bool indicating whether the string is a valid hexadecimal int.

-     .. describe:: GetHexInt()

-        Returns the contents of the string converted to an int, which is in decimal, not hexadecimal format.

      .. describe:: IsHexInt64()

         Returns a bool indicating whether the string is a valid 64-bit hexadecimal int.

+     .. describe:: IsInt()

+        Returns a bool indicating whether the string is an int.

-     .. describe:: GetHexInt64()
+     .. describe:: IsInt64()

-        Returns the contents of the string converted to a 64-bit int, which is in decimal, not hexadecimal format.
+        Returns a bool indicating whether teh string is a 64-bit int.

-     .. describe:: IsFlt()
+     .. describe:: IsLc()

-        Returns a bool indicating whether the contents of string is a valid float.
+        Returns a bool indicating whether the string is lowercase.

+     .. describe:: IsPrefix(prefix)

+        Returns a bool indicating whether *prefix* is a prefix of the string.

+     .. describe:: IsSuffix(suffix)

+        Returns a bool indicating whether *suffix* is a suffix of the string.

-     .. describe:: GetFlt()
+     .. describe:: IsUc()

-        Returns the contents of the string converted to a float.
+        Returns a bool indicating whether the string is uppercase.

+     .. describe:: IsUInt()

+        Returns a bool indicating whether the string is an unsigned int.

+     .. describe:: IsUInt64()

+        Returns a bool indicating whether the string is an unsigned 64-bit int.

      .. describe:: IsWord()